 Take a walk or ride on a camel along the pristine Cable Beach at dusk as a blazing sunset unfolds before your eyes.
 As the sun sinks into the ocean, the sky lights up in powerful red and orange, matching the ochres of the region.
 Or lay a picnic cloth and enjoy the sun setting on the horizon.
 This early evening experience will stay with you long after the sun has gone down, and will be something you’ll never forget.

 Go on a pearling farm tour

-Hop on one of the local tours to discover this amazing place has to offer.
+Hop on one of the local tours to discover what this amazing place has to offer.
 Learn more about the pearl industry and modern cultured pearl farming with the experts at Willie Creek Pearl Farm.